-Model Risk Management has been enhanced through 2022 and will continue to be an area of focus in 2023.
-Strong model risk management is recognised by the Bank as a key component of its RMF, which sets expectations for model risk management through a dedicated model risk management framework and associated policies.
+Strong model risk management is recognised by the Bank as a key component of its RMF, which sets expectations for model risk management through a dedicated model Risk Management Framework and associated policies.
+Model Risk Management KRIs were approved in 2023 and are currently being developed as MRM matures.